Culinary Crossroads

 WHO’S BURIED WHERE AND WHY DO WE CARE – 5 Tours of Meriden Cemeteries

-October 26th Saint Stanislaus Ann St. Extension Register St Stanislaus by Thursday October 24th
+The last tour for this year is this Saturday, October 26th at Saint Stanislaus located on Ann St. Extension Register for the St Stanislaus Tour by Thursday October 24th.
+Pre registration is required.

 The generosity of the Beecher & Bennett Funeral Service, John J. Ferry & Sons Funeral home and Meriden Memorial Funeral Home makes it possible to not charge admission although your donations are always appreciated.